patras91/rae_release/RAE_and_RAEplan/README_RAE_and_RAEplan.md

 optional arguments:
   -h, --help  	show this help message and exit
-  --v V      	verbosity of RAE and RAEplan's debugging output (0, 1 or 2) --domain D    domain code of the test domain (STE, CR, SD, EE, SOD, IP or SF) (see below) --problem P   problem id for the problem eg. 'problem1', 'problem2', etc. The problem id should correspond to a
+  --v V      	verbosity of RAE and RAEplan's debugging output (0, 1 or 2) --domain D    domain code of the test domain (STE, CR, SD, EE, SOD, IP, SF, OF) (see below) --problem P   problem id for the problem eg. 'problem1', 'problem2', etc. The problem id should correspond to a
                 problem inside the folder 'problems'.
   --plan pl   	Do you want to use planning or not? ('y' or 'n')